 Being a dog parent comes with great responsibility.
 It’s essentially like having a human child - except your baby can’t communicate what’s wrong in a language that you understand.
 They get sick, and are prone to infections and diseases, just like us.
 That’s why it’s important to understand common dog diseases they might be prone to and their signs and symptoms.
 So in the case your fur baby does show symptoms, you can immediately get them on the right treatment before it’s too late.

 So let’s take a look at some common dog diseases and some preventive measures to keep you well informed.

 Common Dog Diseases

-It can be extremely difficult to wrap your head around your pup getting diagnosed with cancer.
+Cancer: It can be extremely difficult to wrap your head around your pup getting diagnosed with cancer.
 But cancer is a disease that can be caused by both genetics and environmental factors - and dogs can get various types of cancer, as people do.
-There are cancers that can be cured and some, that unfortunately, are incurable.
+There are cancers that can be cured and some that, unfortunately, are incurable.

 Some symptoms of cancer include lumps, swelling, persistent sores, lethargy, black stools, difficulty in breathing, urinating or defecating, loss of appetite, and bad breath.

 Diabetes: Diabetes - especially Type 1 Diabetes - is the most common disease found in dogs.
 Diabetes in dogs can be caused by either insulin deficiency or impaired insulin production combined with inadequate response to insulin.
 A lot of factors contribute to diabetes such as obesity, autoimmune diseases, genetics, chronic pancreatitis, and abnormal protein deposits.
 The good thing is that diabetes is manageable with good care and treatment.

 Some symptoms of diabetes include weight loss, increased urination, change in appetite, lethargy, dehydration, excessive water consumption, vomiting, urinary tract infections, and chronic skin infections.